 Categories

 Jack Kombol with his cousin, Stefica Roksandic in Pula, June 10, 1968.

-Lulu survived Tony for nearly a decade.
-She moved out of the family home in early 1974 and lived her remaining years with daughter, Nola whose husband Chester Fontana died in April 1971.
+Lulu survived Tony by nearly a decade.
+She moved out of the family home in early 1974, living her remaining years with daughter, Nola whose husband Chester Fontana died in April 1971.
 Barry and Cathy Kombol moved into that Hiawatha home in May 1975 with their recently born daughter, Meaghan.

-After joining Nola in the same Lake City home she’d lived in since 1940, Lulu began writing her autobiography.
+After moving to the Lake City home where Nola had lived since 1940, Lulu began writing her autobiography.
 “To My Family” was published on Aug.
 27, 1974, her 89th birthday.
 Lulu passed away on January 19, 1977, at the age of 91.

 Thirty-four years later in 2011, her grandson, Bill Kombol obtained the original transcript of the memoir from Nadine.
-On passages written about her father, Lulu scribbled out everything about him after receiving an official government document that William Shircliff had completed where he failed to list her as his child.
+On passages written about her father, Lulu scribbled out everything she’d written after receiving an official government document that William Shircliff completed where he failed to list her as his child.

-The extended version was nearly twice as long as the original.
+Bill’s extended version was nearly twice as long as the original.
 It also included 61 detailed footnotes and 26 photos of Lulu.
-A nearly identical version (without the photos) of Lulu Kombol’s “To My Family – Extended Version” appears on the Washington state history site, HistoryLink.org.
+A nearly identical version (without photos) of Lulu Kombol’s “To My Family – Extended Version” appears on the Washington state history site, HistoryLink.org.

 The Kombol family assemble in Renton for Bill & Jennifer’s wedding reception.
 Front row kneeling, L-R: Angie Beck, Brendan Kombol, Nolan Kombol, Cara Kombol.
 2nd row seated: Eric Brough holding Kyle Brough, Jeanene Brough, Pauline Kombol holding Miranda Lewis, Nadine Silvestri, Dan Silvestri, Corre Kombol, Joe Silvestri holding Lindsey Brough.
 3rd row standing: Nola Fontana, Meaghan Kombol, Bernell Kombol, Helmie Kombol, Todd Kombol, Karrin Kombol, Bill Kombol, Jennifer Kombol, Darlene Fontana, Jeff Kombol, David Lewis, Danica Kombol in front of Gerry Beck, Cheryl Beck, July 28, 1990.

-The Tony & Lulu Story was adapted from the eulogy I read at my Aunt Nadine’s funeral in October 2019. – Bill Kombol, Sept 21, 2023
+Tony & Lulu’s Story was adapted from the eulogy I read at Aunt Nadine’s funeral in October 2019. – Bill Kombol, Sept 21, 2023

+Categories